VerityZ/Image_Classification_with_Transfer_Learning/README.md

 d.
 Data Source: Automatic script to scrape images of pest from Google through Selenium and Chrome Driver
 e.
 Pests: aphids, armyworm, beetle, bollworm, grasshopper, mites, mosquito, sawfly, stem borer

-#### Model Description
+#### Model Description and Accuracy
 ###### Initial Model - Custom CNN
 First, the project built a custom CNN architecture for the pest image classification task.
-The model consisted of three convolutional layers followed by pooling layers and fully connected layers:
+The model consisted of three convolutional layers followed by pooling layers and fully connected layers.
-- **Convolutional Layers**: Aimed to extract meaningful features from the images.
-- **Pooling Layers**: Reduced the dimensionality of the feature maps, thus reducing the number of parameters and computation in the network.
-- **Fully Connected Layers**: Served as classifiers on the features extracted and pooled by the previous layers.
+- **Training Accuracy**: Reached to 96.59%.
+- **Validation Accuracy**: Peaked around 95.33%.
+-
 ###### Transition to VGG16 with Transfer Learning
 Then, using the VGG16 model, to leverage its robust feature-extracting capabilities.
 This move was aimed at improving accuracy and reliability.

-#### Results Achieved

-###### Initial Model Results
-- **Training Accuracy**: Reached to 96.59%.
-- **Validation Accuracy**: Peaked around 95.33%.

-###### After Transitioning to VGG16
 - **Training Accuracy**: Improved to a perfect 100%.
 - **Validation Accuracy**: Increased to 98%.